Owmacohe/owmacohe.github.io/pantry/articles/The Winding Road.md

 # The Winding Road

-{📍 locations,🌱 Druxe,🔒 private,Bhava}
+{📍 locations,⛰️ Yadri,🔒 private,Bhava}

-A long, possibly enchanted strip of old worn cobblestones meandering round the outskirts of the main cities of [🌱 Druxe].
-Many small towns and outposts are set up along its length, inhabited by previous vacation-goers to the plane after realizing its treachery.
-Over time, it has gained an almost spiritual connotation as a bulwark against the finely crafted and maintained lands nearer to the cities.
+A long, possibly enchanted strip of old worn cobblestones meandering across the landscape of [⛰️ Yadri].
+Many small towns and outposts are set up along its length.
+Over time, it has gained an almost spiritual connotation as a road used for pilgrimage, as any attempt to use it for a more 'productive' purpose has inevitably ended in economic or mechanical failure.